hugochang1/Tutorial/Spec/Location/Major Achievements/readme.md

   - purpose
     - to remove the dependency of our proprietary modules in Android Framework which our Tier-1 customers didn't like it
   - scope
-    - impact modules: Android Framework, GPS Daemon, AGPS Daemon and MD team
+    - impact modules: Android Framework, GPS Daemon, AGPS Daemon and MD
     - coordinate with 10 colleagues to achieve this architecture change
     - re-design interface between GPS and AGPS, AGPS and MD
   - result